sjnair/Output-Analyzer-JS/README.md

 # Output-Analyzer-JS
-Javascript re-build of Output Analyzer
+Re-built Output Analyzer to incorporate new features and make more accessible via internal server (no need for Python or exe download)